Create a Foolproof System for Tracking Rental Property Expenses

 Photo from Shutterstock

-4) Set a Maintenance Schedule
+4. Set a Rental Property Maintenance Schedule

-Use an online calendar like Google Calendar (or some of the above property management apps) to establish a structured timeline for property inspections, repairs, and maintenance tasks.
 If you incorporate reminders for seasonal upkeep and documenting repairs, you’ll ensure detailed coverage for tax season.
 Documenting a timeline of when you’ve checked on the house or made repairs also eases the concerns about small issues that could become big problems.